 Design thinking has been used at Kaiser Permanente to overhaul the system of shift changes among nursing staff.
 It has helped the Singapore government make the process for securing a work pass in the nation-state easier and more human.
 Design thinking has been used to solve business problems at companies like Toyota, Intuit, SAP, and IBM.

 One reason for the proliferation of design thinking in industries is that it’s useful to break down problems in any complex system, be it business, government, or social organizations.
 It can be used to explore big questions about how to respond to the growth of technology and globalization, how to pivot in response to rapid change, and how to support individuals while catering to larger organizations.

 Design thinking can be used by all departments in a business.
 It can be fostered by bright, airy physical workspaces that cater to the way employees prefer to work.
 To employ design thinking in all projects, managers should first define the consumers they’re trying to help and then employ the five stages of design thinking to define and tackle the identified problems.
 Employing a design-thinking process makes it more likely a business will be innovative, creative, and ultimately more human.

-Graham Tuttle is a director of growth innovation at WeWork.
+Graham Tuttle was a director of growth innovation at WeWork.
 He has more than a decade of experience in design and new product development.
 Prior to WeWork, Tuttle worked at frog in design strategy, helping global enterprises and startups take a user-centered approach to product development, innovation, and investment strategy.
 He has an M.B.A. and a masters of design from the Illinois Institute of Technology and contributed to the development of 101 Design Methods: A Structured Approach for Driving Innovation in Your Organization, a step-by-step guidebook for innovation planning.

 New ideas are the key to business growth.
 The mindset and strategies to generate them can be learned.